Everything you need to know about motor vehicle accident claims in BC

 - access quickly over 60 of the most commonly used sample forms

-The 2022 Update to the third edition of the British Columbia Motor Vehicle Accident Claims Practice Manual includes:
+The 2023 Update to the British Columbia Motor Vehicle Accident Claims Practice Manual is current to February 1, 2023 and includes:

-- extensive discussion of amendments to the Insurance (Vehicle) Act and the enactment of corresponding regulations related to the no-fault regime, including:
+- incorporation of amendments to the Insurance (Vehicle) Act and Regulation related to the introduction of the Enhanced Care regime

 Discover all of our Litigation resources here